Export, Innovate, Invest - The Canadian Trade Commissioner Service

 The Inter-American Development Bank (IDB) is the largest regional development bank in Latin America and the Caribbean, and is the region's major source of long-term financing and expertise for sustainable economic, social and institutional development.

 The IDB consists of 48 members, 26 of which are borrowing member countries.
-In January 2009, the IDB accepted China as its 48th member.
 Canada holds 4 percent of the IDB's voting power and is the third-largest, non-borrowing shareholder after the United States (30 percent of votes) and Japan (5 percent of votes).

 The IDB's principal goal is poverty reduction and improved social equity.
 To attain these objectives, the Bank concentrates on four major development areas: